tangentsoft/pidp8i/doc/cc8-manual.md

 To this end, one of us (Ian Schofield) wrote two C compilers for the PDP-8:

-1. A cross-compiler based initially on an early version of Ron Cain’s Small-C.
+1. A cross-compiler that builds and runs on any host computer with a C compiler that still understands K&R C.

 2. A native OS/8 compiler and library, compiled to assembly by the cross-compiler.

 <a id="cross" name="posix"></a>